avishreekh/logstop/README.md

                                    --max_frames 30
 ```

+The parameters `min_frames` and `max_frames` can be omitted to check for relevance with respect to the entire video.
 As with query matching, replace "Always (person)" with temporal property of choice and YOLO with a custom local property predictor using the instructions below.

 ## Adding a new local property predictor